jonathanloganmoran/jonathanloganmoran/_posts/2019-12-20-Comparing-Various-Classifiers.md

 ```

 ### 1.3.
 Naive Bayes Classifier
 Implement a Naive Bayesian Classifier (NBC) based on discrete (statistical) values (i.e., counts of examples falling into the different classes and attribute value groups) both for the priors and for the conditional probabilities.
-Run this on the two SciKitLearn `digits` data sets.
+Run this on the two Scikit-learn `digits` data sets.
 It should also work with the (non-normalised) `MNIST_Light` set, but it will probably take a (very long) while and not give anything interesting really...

 ```python